metabrainz/picard-docs/appendices/log_viewer.rst

       :align: center
       :alt: Log Viewer

-The log viewer is accessed from the :menuselection:`Help -> View Error/Debug Log` menu.
+The log viewer is accessed from the :menuselection:`Help --> View Error/Debug Log` menu.
 It displays log entries in a table with columns for the log level, log timestamp, module and method (with line number) that generated the entry, and message.
 The number of lines in the log is displayed in the lower right-hand corner of the window.

 Log Settings
 -------------

 The amount of information that is logged can be controlled by setting the log level and selecting which debug options to include in the log.
 These can be set from within the log viewer using the controls at the bottom of the window.
-When set from within the log viewer, the selected log level and debug options will be applied immediately, and the log level will be retained across restarts of Picard.
+When set from within the log viewer, the selected log level and debug options will be applied immediately.

 The log level can be overridden to ``Debug``, and debug options can be set for a session by starting Picard using the ``--debug`` and ``--debug-opts`` command line options.